” using the axioms of sets, natural numbers, and addition. However, even without bringing up these axioms, we are convinced that “

 items are distributed among

-items among
+items and

-people gives
+item gives

-left over”.
-In other words, “
+”.
+In other words, “quotient

 and remainder